 Goodwill represents the difference between the purchase price and the estimated fair value of the identifiable assets acquired and liabilities assumed in a business combination, such as our acquisition of MikaMonu Group Ltd. in fiscal 2016.
 We test for goodwill impairment on an annual basis, or more frequently if events or changes in circumstances indicate that the asset is more likely than not impaired.
 If the carrying value of a material asset is determined to be impaired, it will be written down to fair value by a charge to operating earnings.
-As of March 31, 2023 and June 30, 2023, we had a goodwill balance of \$8.0 million and intangible assets of \$1.8 million and \$1.7 million at March 31, 2023 and June 30, 2023, respectively, from the MikaMonu acquisition.
+As of March 31, 2024 and June 30, 2024, we had a goodwill balance of \$8.0 million and intangible assets of \$1.6 million and \$1.5 million at March 31, 2024 and June 30, 2024, respectively, from the MikaMonu acquisition.
 An adverse change in market conditions, including a sustained decline in our stock price, loss of significant customers, or a weakened demand for our products could be considered to be an impairment triggering event.
 If such change has the effect of changing one of our critical assumptions or estimates, a change to the estimation of fair value could result in an impairment charge to our goodwill or intangible assets, which would negatively impact our operating results and harm our business.
 In the fiscal year ended March 31, 2023, we identified sustained declines in our stock price that resulted in our market capitalization being below the carrying value of our stockholders' equity.
 We concluded the sustained declines in our stock price were triggering events and proceeded with quantitative goodwill impairment assessments.
 The results of the quantitative goodwill impairment assessments that we performed indicated the fair value of our sole reporting unit exceeded its carrying value as of December 31, 2022, February 28, 2023 and March 31, 2023.
-The Company believes that no triggering event has taken place subsequent to the fiscal 2023 annual assessment.
+There were no impairment indicators at March 31, 2024 or June 30, 2024.